 In case of technical problem at the end of the Champion Selection, such as wrongly selected runes, Summoner Spells or a bug when swapping champions, the game can be aborted and the Champion Selection restarted, if the game has not been started yet according to rule 6.3.5.
 All picks and bans must be repeated.

-Newly released champions are only playable from the patch following the release.
+Newly released champions are locked for the patch they are released on.
 Furthermore, the Administration reserves the right to temporarily or briefly disable individual champions, for example due to bugs.

 Spectators, coaches, casters and other persons are allowed in the lobby and in the game.
 Each team is allowed to use two (2) of the four (4) available spectator seats.
 If a team needs less than two (2) seats, the other team may fill them up.
 Should the lobby be entered by spectators or casters chosen by the Administration, they may claim up to two (2) seats.
 The seats reserved for the teams will then be reduced to one (1) seat per team.